3

 However, Sunderland-born Arthur Appleton, who published a book on Cotton in 1973, believed there was "considerable doubt" she committed all the murders attributed to her.

-th October 2016, Historian Ian Smyth Herdman, who has spent over 30 years researching the case, does not think the case is as clear-cut as some might think!
+Mail Online 30th October 2016, Historian Ian Smyth Herdman, who has spent over 30 years researching the case, does not think the case is as clear-cut as some might think!
 The authorities took shortcuts, and used hearsay to get a conviction.
 The full article can be read as indicated above “Mail Online 30th Oct 2016.”